middleton2020/JsonTools/README.md

 `// The blank 'Top' class is handled by the 'else' block.
 We use the path to identify the Item classes withing the Items array.

-`public static object ClassMakeClass(string inpName, object inpObject, string inpPath)`
+`public static object MakeClass(string inpName, object inpObject, string inpPath)`

 `{`